 - Spring 2019 - 1/21, 1/28, 2/4, 2/11, 2/18, 2/25, 3/4

 Failure to attend meetings will result in removal from the program

 First meeting, September 24th - Program Fee Due

 - $600 for international immersions

 October 26th - 27th - WIP Retreat

 December 29th - January 5th - Nicaragua Immersion

-January 5th - January 12th - El Paso, Ecuador, and Los Angeles Immersions
+January 5th - January 12th - El Paso, Ecuador, El Salvador, and Los Angeles Immersions